macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 66: August 7, 2018

+**Today's Progress**: #R2D66 Learning about maps in ES6.
+Practice at #Codewars with kata: "Return substring instance count", "Number toString" & "Are You Playing Banjo?" #100DaysOfCode

+**Thoughts:** Rank 7,649 @ Codewars

 ## Day 65: August 6, 2018

 **Today's Progress**: #R2D65 Learning about default parameters in ES6.
 Practice at #Codewars with kata: "Welcome to the City", "A function within a function" & "Swap Values" #100DaysOfCode